satra/NiPyPe-Paper/nipype_paper.rst

 requirements of open source definition (see Open Source Initiative\ :sup:``[3] <#ftnt3>`_`\ ) and Debian Free Software Guidelines\ :sup:``[4] <#ftnt4>`_`\ .
-Development is carried out openly through distributed version control system (GIT via GitHub\ :sup:``[5] <#ftnt5>`_`\ ) in an online community.
+Development is carried out openly through distributed version control system (git via GitHub\ :sup:``[5] <#ftnt5>`_`\ ) in an online community.
 The current version of the source code together with complete history is accessible to everyone.
 Discussions between developers and design decisions are